inex/ixp-manager-docs-md/docs/features/app-passwords.md

 * Passwords must be hashed when stored in the database - there is no plaintext option and no way to retrieve a password after initially creating it.
 * It is only available for administrative users.
-* The hashing options available are: bcrypt, argon, and argon2id.
+* The hashing options available are: sha256 (salted), bcrypt, argon, and argon2id.
 * There is an option to keep a record of when passwords were used and from what IP address, but that is dependent on support from the downstream application.
 These are expunged after 90 days by default.
 * Passwords must have an expiry date, with the default being 12 months from creation.
+* A notification of expiring passwords will be sent to the user 14-days from expiry.

 ## How This Satisfies ISO 27001 (or other ISMS policies)